POSYDON-code/POSYDON/posydon/unit_tests/README.md

 #### Test functions

-For small single test you can simply define a single test function.
+For a small single test you can simply define a single test function.
 The name should start with the prefix `test`. *I recommend to use the prefix `test_`.* The actual test is usually done by an assert statement.
 Usually, there will be several tests collected in a [class](#test-classes), thus single functions will be rare.

 #### Test classes